HarukaMa/aleo-pool-server/readme.md

 ## Introduction

-A mining pool frontend for the Aleo network.
+A mining pool server for the Aleo network.

 ## Why a Standalone Server?